jensettl/jensettl.github.io/_posts/0000-00-00-TOP-coming-soon.md

 - Identification of Defective Products with Machine Learning
 - Supply Chain Management Simulation
 - SmartCampus Application Project
-- gRPC Client-Server Communication
-- Git Workshop for Students
-- Investigation of Company Data for Compliance
-- Organization Tool for Automatic File Management
 - IT System Modeling for an App
 - Digital Sticker Scavenger Hunt (”Nett-Hier”) Platform
 - Inflation Forecast with Machine Learning